This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Time Warner (NYSE:TWX)

 Time Warner is one of the largest media companies in the world.
-The company makes money through its cable networks, production and distribution of movies and TV shows, and publishing magazines.
+The company makes money through its cable networks and production and distribution of movies and TV shows.

 Time Warner's primary cable networks include HBO, TNT, TBS, CNN, and Cartoon network.
 The company charges a carriage fee from cable and satellite operators for providing its cable channels to their subscribers.
 It also sells advertising slots on its networks to advertisers such as telecom, automotive and consumer goods companies.